trademark attorney

 The Standard Character Mark

-As you have probably realized, this lack of limitations is very helpful and gives the owner of the registration much broader rights.
+As you have probably already guessed, this lack of limitations is very helpful and gives the owner of the registration much broader rights.
 Let’s say that I register the word GIRAFFE without limiting my protection to a particular font or used in a particular design.
 If someone else starts using that word for a related product or service, then they are infringing on my rights regardless of the font or design that they use with it.
 Registration of a standard character mark is an attractive option because of the flexibility that it provides.

-Registering a Trademark Logo
+Registering a Logo Trademark

 Should I Register My Trademark Logo or Business Name First?

 There are several things that you should consider when deciding whether to apply to register your business name or trademark logo.
 For most businesses, registration of the name itself will be the priority.
 That is because of the additional flexibility afforded to standard character marks, as discussed above.
 In addition, many trademark logos are simply stylized versions of the name that just use a particular font, for example.
-For basic logos like this, you may not receive any additional benefits through registration of the logo versus just registering the name itself.
+For basic logos like this, you may not receive any significant additional benefits through registration of the logo versus just registering the name itself.
 If, on the other hand, your logo incorporates unique design elements, you may want to consider registration of the logo in addition to the name itself.

 In most cases, since the name is the focus of the brand, it makes sense to start with registration of the name in standard characters.
 If that application for the name does not face any major issues upon review, you might then choose to file for the trademark logo.
 Many attorneys will have clients file for both the name and logo in separate applications at the same time.
 In my opinion, this is usually not the best method, since any rejection received for the name itself (e.g. likelihood of confusion) will probably also be used to reject the trademark logo, as well.
 Of course, each case has its own considerations, and you should speak with an attorney before making any decisions about filing.